drajer-health/ecr-fhir-receiver-lambda/README.md

 9) Select $process-message and then click "Actions -> Create Method"

-10) Select "POST" and click on tick mark
+10) Select "ANY" and click on tick mark

 11) Enter

 ```
 	Integration Type: Lambda Function
+	Use Lambda Proxy Integration: Checked
 	Lambda Function: ecrFHIRReceiverLambda

 ```